configo-io/Android-SDK/README.md

 <a name="feature-flags"></a>
 ### Feature Flags
-Feature flags are like dyanmic variables but with boolean values only and with the additional options of distributing randomly to a portion of the users or to multiple segments and optional feature analytics.
+Feature flags are `boolean` dynamic variables with additional options of distribution, either to a random percentage or to target segments.
+Feature flags also support analytics.

 Feature flags can be retrieved like so: